 If that doesn’t work, you could seek the advice of a dog trainer, take a course, or try gently guiding your dog to the command you’re asking.

-Be sure to reinforce good behaviour with lots of praise (and treats).
+Be sure to reinforce good behavior with lots of praise (and treats).

 #17.
 SARDS in Dogs – Keep Things Familiar